vmiklos/vmiklos.github.com/2024/multi-view-programming-challenges.md

 may not be the correct one.

-It turns out the same problem (async command dispatch) affects not only hyperlinks, but many other cases as well, where we want to stay async, for example, when one dialogs would invoke an other dialog, like the Calc conditional format -> add dialog:
+It turns out the same problem (async command dispatch) affects not only hyperlinks, but many other cases as well, where we want to stay async, for example, when one dialog would invoke another dialog, like the Calc conditional format -> add dialog:

 [![Calc conditional format add dialog appearing on the left, should be on the right, now fixed](https://share.vmiklos.hu/blog/multi-view-programming-challenges/2024-01-02-cool-calc-condformat-wrong-view.png)](https://share.vmiklos.hu/blog/multi-view-programming-challenges/2024-01-02-cool-calc-condformat-wrong-view.png)